Skip to main content

 Montgomery2192

-Philadelphia felt the sharpest impact, accounting for 34% of all affected workers with 597 workers across 5 notices.
+Philadelphia was the epicenter of layoff activity, accounting for 29% of all affected workers with 597 workers across 5 notices.

 CityNoticesWorkers